 Ten Tips to Improve Team Debrief

-Just When You Thought it Was Over – Debrief!!
+Just When You Thought it Was Over—It’s Time to Debrief!

 We made it through a busy event season, but the work isn’t over yet.
-Paige is a trained meeting facilitator, and when we teamed up a year ago, she suggested creating a structured event debrief meeting we could lead for our clients.
-We offer the structure to uncovers opportunities to improve, as well as provide lots of space for clients, their teams, boards and committees to praise one another for a job well done.
+When Paige joined the KE Team, bringing her experience as a trained meeting facilitator, she suggested creating a structured event debrief meeting we could lead for our clients.
+We now offer this structure to uncover opportunities to improve, as well as provide lots of space for clients, their teams, boards, and committees to praise one another for a job well done.

-And after a year of seeing it action, I could not imagine doing it any other way!
+After year’s of seeing it action, we could not imagine doing it any other way!

 Here are some tips for leading a successful debrief meeting:

-- Focus on the positive.
-Debriefs are not an invitation to moan about one another, that badly behaved attendee, or the donor that didn’t come through.
+Focus on the positive.
+Debriefs are not an invitation to moan about one another, the badly behaved attendee, or the donor that didn’t come through.
 They are an opportunity to learn from one another and improve for next time.
-Ask participants to focus on what they would like to change or do differently for next time.
+Ask participants to focus on what they would like to change or do differently.

-- Capture everything.
-Listen.
-Ask questions that clarify the point someone makes.
+Capture everything.
+Listen and ask questions that clarify the point someone makes.
 Write everything down.
-Everything, even if you don’t agree with it, and even if there isn’t consensus about it.
+Everything.
+Even if you don’t agree with it and even if there isn’t consensus about it.

-- Make it fun and interactive.
-Our debrief exercises take one to two hours but people leave energized and enthused.
-Attendees spend at least 25% of the debrief on their feet, moving around the room – you can find a way to make it engaging, too.
+Make it fun and interactive.
+Our debrief exercises take 1-2 hours, but people leave energized and enthused.
+Attendees spend at least 25% of the debrief on their feet, moving around the room—you can find a way to make it engaging, too.

-- Create space for introverts. (this goes hand in hand with Tip #7) Extraverts process externally.
-Introverts have some of the most valuable ideas.
+Create space for introverts.
+(This goes hand in hand with Tip #7.)
+Extraverts process externally, but we find that introverts have some of the most valuable ideas.
 Our debrief includes exercises where you write your input before sharing it and stretches of time to think without talking.
 So many more ideas are shared this way!

-- Build your next event plan and timeline from the results!
+Build your next event plan and timeline from the results!
 Tip #2 was about what will be done with the feedback.
-Take the notes you capture (Tip #5) and write them all up.
-Share them with everyone present.
-Take the notes on improvements to build out next year’s plan.
+Take the notes you capture (Tip #5) and write them up and share the notes with everyone present.
+Use the notes on improvements to build out next year’s event plan.

 Our clients really value the time they get with us to reflect and reengage after an event is over.
 You can bring these techniques to your next event, too.
 Let us know if you have tips you’d like to share or ask us questions about any of the tips we shared.